 - Can a Gardiner Hearing increase my sentence?

 It shouldn’t if the Gardiner Hearing has some merit.
-If the hearing is used properly it should give the Judge some clarity or insight into the reason the aggravating facts were in dispute and should not cause an increase in any sentence.
+If the hearing is used properly it should give the Judge some clarity or insight on a guilty plea into the reason the aggravating facts were in dispute and should not cause an increase in any sentence.
 However, if a Judge determines that the Gardiner Hearing was a waste of court time, that it caused unnecessary misuse of police resources or a witness’ time it may increase the sentence length.

 - Should a Gardiner Hearing be used to dispute a non-relevant issue?